microsoft/nni/docs/en_US/reference/experiment_config.rst

 experimentName
 --------------

-Mnemonic name of the experiment.
-This will be shown in WebUI and nnictl.
+Mnemonic name of the experiment, which will be shown in WebUI and nnictl.

 type: ``Optional[str]``